sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 ```

 **testing playground**

-Testing-library can also visually render the DOM to a webpage.
-Like so:
+This utility method can visually render the DOM on a webpage.

 ```tsx
     it('this test is causing me problems', () => {